IvansPhoto/PerformanceOptimizationMapper/Readme.md

 ```

 ### Better results but higher complexity.
-There are ways how to get more performance without diving into **unsafe** code and making the mapper _readonly_.
+We can make the mapper even faster without diving into **unsafe** code and making the mapper _readonly_.
 We can replace classes with structs for data-storage entities and if be precise we will use **readonly record struct** instead of **records**.
 ```csharp
 // Before